byorn/announcements-crud/README.md

 </ul>
 Prerequisites before running
 --------------------------
-Install Mongo DB and have the service running.
+Install Mongo DB and have the service running. <br/>
 Install JBoss AS 7,

 Running the Application
 --------------------------
+mvn clean install <br/>
+copy the built war file from the target directory to the Jboss - jboss-as-7.1.1.Final\standalone\deployments folder <br/>
+in jboss-as-7.1.1.Final\bin run standalone.bat.<br/>
+Page can be accessed from http://localhost:8080/announcement/